nockab/nockab.github.io/_posts/2021-10-09-portable-writing.md

 ![AirPods Pro, iPad mini, Apple Pencil, ZAGG tri-fold keyboard](/assets/20211009_portable_setup.jpeg)

-I was dreaming for it for a long time, to have some kind of miny keyboard that will go with an iPad mini and could be used almost as a regular laptop.
+I was dreaming for it for a long time, to have some kind of tiny keyboard that will go with an iPad mini and could be used almost as a regular laptop.
 I’ve researched a lot of different options, but there were none “ideal” solutions.

 When working from home I’ve got used to use iPad mini as my go-to meeting device - Skype, Zoom, MS Teams, whatever.
 It has good enough camera, connects to AirPods and I can stand it wherever I am.
 So if it’s multiple hour long meeting, I can freely change locations.